 Whether we like 'em or not, CBDCs are coming.

 - Bankless Team

 Bankless Writer: Donovan Choy, co-author of Liberalism Unveiled

 Here’s why CBDCs are a (very) bad thing

-For governments, central bank digital currencies (CBDCs) are in vogue — that means for liberal, authoritarian, and oligarch alike.
+Central bank digital currencies (CBDCs) are in vogue lately — for liberal, authoritarian, and oligarchic governments alike.
 A BIS survey of 81 central banks finds that 90% of them are in the works of creating their own CBDC.

 Most notable is The People’s Bank of China’s notorious Digital Yuan.
-Stateside, the Fed too has made explicit in a fresh Executive Order that the Biden Administration will place the “highest urgency” on “design and deployment options of a United States CBDC.”
+The Fed too has made explicit in a fresh Executive Order that the Biden Administration will place the “highest urgency” on “design and deployment options of a United States CBDC.”